Soaked and Cooked Buckwheat

 Things that can affect your cooking time and liquid amount required:

 Altitude also affects cooking time.
-I am at an altitude of 4,775, if you are at high altitude or sea level, you will need to adjust cooking time accordingly.
+I'm at an altitude of 4,775.
+If you're at high altitude or sea level, you will need to adjust cooking time accordingly.

 Prepare to be a little flexible the first time you soak and cook a particular grain.
 Consider it an experiment.
 Start with this as a base and alter it if needed.